isaias-alt/isaias-alt/README.md

     />
 </p>

-I'm Lucas, FrontEnd Developer from Paraguay with +3 years of experience.
-I’m passionate about building user-friendly and dynamic interfaces and open-source software.
-For the last years, I have worked as a freelancer offering solutions to help companies and businesses display and market their products effectively.
+I'm a Frontend Developer from Paraguay with over 3 years of experience.

+I'm passionate about creating dynamic, user friendly interfaces and contributing to open source software.
+Over the past few years, I've worked as a freelancer, providing solutions to help companies and businesses effectively showcase and market their products

 - 🔭 I’m open to work.